2612523060817 google-site-verification: google6056717aa6e79502.html 2612523060817

 Take a Mock Trip to Israel

-Take your students on a Mock Trip to Israel for a day!
+Take your class on a Mock Trip to Israel for a day!
 Ask your students to rearrange their classroom furniture into an airplane with two pilots and two flight attendants leading the way.
 Students can role-play as flight attendants by checking passports, with pilots announcing take-off.
 Upon landing, they will begin their virtual tour.

 Virtual tours offer an excellent way to transport children to Israel's iconic landmarks and historical sites.
 Utilize resources like Google Earth to create a virtual tour itinerary.
 Take them to the Western Wall in Jerusalem, float in the Dead Sea, explore the ancient city of Masada, or take a stroll through the vibrant streets of Tel Aviv.